-Lenders may include mortgage lenders, personal lenders, credit unions and community banks.
-Large institutional lenders usually to no lend on a non-recourse basis.
+Lenders may include mortgage lenders, personal lenders, credit unions, and community banks.
+Large institutional lenders usually do not lend on a non-recourse basis.

 Lenders may also ask for additional collateral to make the loan to value ratio less.
-You may provide third party guarantors, as long as they are not disqualified, or other property.
+You may provide third party guarantors – provided they are not disqualified – or other property.